 Why Get Married?

-When you look around at today's world, you see people living in many different situations.
+When you look around in today’s world, you see people living in many different situations.
 Some are married, some live alone, and still others live with a partner but are unmarried.
 Which should you do?

 Right now, you are probably living at home.
 Your parents, brothers, and sisters have been providing companionship since the day that you were born.
 However, in the future, you will need to strike out on your own.
-You don't realize how much you depended on your own family for companionship until you find there is no one to turn to when you are away from home.
-Don't get me wrong.
-Some people enjoy being independent.
+You don’t realize how much you depended on your own family for companionship until you find there is no one to turn to when you are away from home.
+Don’t get me wrong.
+Some folk enjoy being independent.
 Some enjoy it so much that they never bother to get married.
-However, I suspect that most of you will prefer to have a husband one day.
+However, I suspect that most of you will prefer to have a wife one day.

 Being married is honorable (Hebrews 13:4).
 After all, it is approved by God.
 Only a false teacher would forbid a person from ever getting married (I Timothy 4:1-3).